DerelictOrg/derelictorg.github.io/docs/building/with-dub.md

 dependency "derelict-gl3" version="~>2.0.0"
 ```

 This specifies a version of DerelictSDL2 _greater than or equal to_ `2.0.0` and _less than_ `2.1.0`, and similarly for DerelictGL3 `1.0.18` - `1.1.0`.
-When compiling a project for the first time, DUB will check the local system for any version matching the constraints and, if none is found, will fetch the latest from git that does match.
-Later, when running `dub upgrade`, DUB will look to see if a newer version which matches the constraints is available.
+When compiling a project for the first time, DUB will check the local system for any version that satisfies the constraints and, if none is found, will fetch from git a version that does.
+Later, when running `dub upgrade`, DUB will look to see if a newer version which satisfies the constraints is available.
 For more information on DUB dependencies, see the [DUB documentation] and the [DUB Wiki page] on version management.
 See the page [Latest Versions] for a table of all of the latest release version tags for the supported DerelictOrg packages.

 [DUB Package Registry]: https://code.dlang.org/
 [DUB documentation]: https://code.dlang.org/getting_started